Salix arctica: Description

 S. arctica is typically a low shrub growing to only 15 cm in height, rarely to 25 cm, although it may reach 50 cm in height in the Pacific Northwest.
 It has round, shiny green leaves 1–4 cm long and 6 cm broad; they are pubescent, with long, silky, silvery hairs.
 Like the rest of the willows, Arctic willow is dioecious, with male and female catkins on separate plants.
 As a result, the plant's appearance varies; the female catkins are red-coloured, while the male catkins are yellow-coloured.

 Despite its small size, it is a long-lived plant, growing extremely slowly in the severe arctic climate; one in eastern Greenland was found to be 236 years old.

 Hybrids with Salix arcticola and Salix glauca are known.

 Distribution and habitat

 The Arctic willow grows in tundra and rocky moorland, and is the northernmost woody plant in the world, occurring far above the tree line to the northern limit of land on the north coast of Greenland.
 Its distribution is circumpolar.
-It occurs in Canada in the mainland northern territories and in the Arctic Archipelago all the way up to Ellesmere Island alongside Greenland, and in northern Quebec and Labrador, as well as in northern Iceland, Fenno-Scandinavia, northern Russia and northern Alaska.
+It occurs in Canada in the mainland northern territories and in the Arctic Archipelago all the way up to Ellesmere Island alongside Greenland, and in northern Quebec and Labrador, as well as in northern Iceland, Fennoscandia, northern Russia and northern Alaska.

 It also occurs further south in North America on high-altitude alpine tundra, south to the Sierra Nevada in California and the Rocky Mountains in New Mexico.
 It also occurs in Xinjiang, China.